Beginners Guide, by Steve Hornby.

 If you can see the yolk floating around inside then there could be a number of reasons for the egg’s infertility.
 Two hens will often act as a pair – build a nest and lay eggs etc., or if this is the first mating of either bird then they might need more practice before they get their act together.

 What is the cause and what should I do about chicks that are dead in the shell?

 It would seem that lack of moisture in the nest chamber results in young that are fully formed but fail to break free from the shell when the time comes.

 I have always provided my birds with a large water dish (glazed terracotta is easy to clean) and only once have I had a problem and I suspect it was a genetic problem with a particular pair.

 One trick to try for birds that continue to have young dead in the shell is to hang a jar full of water from the underside of the nest box with holes through into the nest chamber.
 This will increase the moisture content of the nesting material and help the chicks to break out.

 Hen birds with access to large, open water dishes will often wet themselves before returning to the nest, hence maintaining the moisture content in the nest material.

 I’m not sure that the stipulation that nest material provided must be green (fresh) because most grasses and palm leaves are well and truly dried out by the time the eggs should hatch.

-What sort of seed mix do lovebirds like? is a regularly asked question.
+What sort of seed mix do lovebirds like?

 A Peachface or Small Parrot mix is available from most seed merchants or pet shops.
 A good mix should contain a balance of the nutritional requirements to keep birds in a healthy condition.
 Millets for carbohydrates, plain canary for protein and small quantities of hulled oats, sunflower and safflower.